Inside: Choosing simplicity in life requires mindful intention — it definitely won’t happen on it’s own in this ‘more and faster is better’ culture.

 If you know that your current pace and lifestyle are not sustainable you might feel ready to take imperfect action towards simplicity and more intention in your life.
 Here are some easy ways to get started:

-- The Brave Boundaries Workshop can help you shore up leaky boundaries and practice honouring your own wiring and reclaiming your voice.
+- The Midlife Boundaries Workshop can help you shore up leaky boundaries and practice honouring your own wiring and reclaiming your voice.

-- The new Simplify + Recalibrate 5-Day Challenge is free and will offer daily inspiration and practical support to help you do this work.
-Keep reading to learn more.
+- The Simplify + Recalibrate 5-Day Challenge is free and offers 5 days of inspiration and practical support to help you do this work.
+It’s running again December 2023!
 Join my email list so you know when it runs again.

 Choosing simplicity in life requires mindful intention — it definitely won’t happen on it’s own in this ‘more and faster is better’ culture.
 Even when we’re committed to a slower, simpler, and soul-honouring way of being in the world, we must regularly check in to ensure we stay the course.